syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/PdfGrid.md

 The Essential PDF supports maintaining the position of a PDF grid drawn on a PDF page using [PdfGridLayoutResult](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Grid.PdfGridLayoutResult.html).
 It provides the rendered bounds of the previously added grid, which can be used to place successive elements without overlapping.
 Add multiple PDF grids using the bottom position of the previously rendered PDF grid.
 The following code sample illustrates this.

 {% tabs %}
-{% highlight c# tabTitle="C# [Cross-platform]" playgroundButtonLink="https://raw.githubusercontent.com/SyncfusionExamples/PDF-Examples/master/Table/PdfGrid/Add-multiple-tables-in-a-PDF-document/.NET/Add-multiple-tables-in-a-PDF-document/Program.cs" %}
+{% highlight c# tabtitle="C# [Cross-platform]" playgroundButtonLink="https://raw.githubusercontent.com/SyncfusionExamples/PDF-Examples/master/Table/PdfGrid/Add-multiple-tables-in-a-PDF-document/.NET/Add-multiple-tables-in-a-PDF-document/Program.cs" %}

 //Create a new PDF document.
 PdfDocument document = new PdfDocument();